Product Photoshoots with PhotoRobot’s CASE 850

 Introducing PhotoRobot hardware features for automated product photography, still & 360 image capture, and production of spin videos and 3D models.

 In this post, we’re showcasing our latest YouTube video on PhotoRobot hardware for automated 360 / 3D product photography.
 See under the hood of three PhotoRobot solutions: the Centerless_Table, the_Cube, and Robotic_Arm.

 In the video (see above), we decided to really geek out and dive into the technical specifications of our machines.
 There’s a lot in the video to unpack, so we’ve also written this article for further reading.

 Continue reading to learn about the anatomy of our hardware, its technical details, and automated product photography with PhotoRobot.

-PhotoRobot takes pride in solutions that streamline studio workflow and automate product photoshoots, and the Centerless_Table is no exception.
-The Centerless_Table is a universal turntable for shadow-free product photography.
+PhotoRobot takes pride in solutions to automate the product photography studio, and the Centerless_Table is no exception.
+The Centerless_Table is a universal, motorized turntable for shadow-free product photography of small and medium size objects.
 Deploy it in the studio to automate the production of packaging photography, still images, 360 product images, and eCommerce 3D models.

 This solution is an industrial grade machine with a glass turntable.
 The centerpiece of this model is an 850mm optical glass turntable, with 8mm thickness and weighing 11,5kg.
 It can support up to 40kg, and has no green-color tinted edges, as seen on many entry-level solutions.